moralescastillo/mysite/blog/_posts/2023-01-15-pbi-highlight-pdf.md

 For example, consider a report showing the distribution of stock market performance.
 The data for this sample report is the daily observations for the S&P 500 between the years 1950 and 2018.
 This data set comes from the `openintro` package in R and is available [here](https://vincentarelbundock.github.io/Rdatasets/articles/data.html).

 Say we would like to highlight the performance of year 1987.
-From the PBI Service, we highlight this year by selecting **1987** from the table.
+From the PBI Service, we highlight this year by selecting *1987* in the table.

 ![2023-01-15-pbi-highlight-pdf-img02](/asset/screenshot/2023-01-15-pbi-highlight-pdf-img02.jpg)